 - Additionally it is able to keep up to date with the latest developments in game technologies and does not have prescribed lists of skills, which can become limiting in the extremely fast moving games industry.
 For a course to be accredited the university must have identified specific game developer skill needs and developed their course to meet these.

-- Accreditation lasts for 5 years at which time courses are re-examined to ensure they are maintaining their standards.
+- Accreditation lasts for 4 years at which time courses are re-examined to ensure they are maintaining their standards.
 If successful they are re-accredited.
-Courses must also submit a yearly report to the TIGA Accreditation Committee.

 - Accreditation is open to all TIGA education members.
 TIGA Accredited courses are supported through TIGA’s educational initiatives and have assistance in remaining abreast of current industry practices.

 TIGA Accreditation Approved For Inclusion In KIS

-Every higher education course is required to display information, called Key Information Sets (KIS),that is collected on the official Unistats website (https://unistats.direct.gov.uk/).
+Every higher education course is required to display information, called Key Information Sets (KIS),that is collected on the official Discover Uni website (discoveruni.gov.uk).
 This information is to help prospective students make decisions about UK higher education courses.
 Details of which courses are TIGA Accredited will be included from the 2015-16 academic year as part of the Key Information Sets to help students make an informed choice about which courses are most likely to prepare them for working in the games industry.

-As of January 2018, 18 courses at the following universities achieved TIGA Accreditation: Bournemouth University (1 course); Norwich University of the Arts (1 course); Portsmouth University (2 courses); Sheffield Hallam University (3 courses); University of the West of England (1 courses); Staffordshire University (7 courses); and City University London (2 courses).
+As of April 2022, 35 courses at the following universities achieved TIGA Accreditation: Abertay University, Dundee (7 courses); Anglia Ruskin University (1 course), Bournemouth University (2 courses); Birmingham City University (1 course); Brunel University, London (1 course); Norwich University of the Arts (1 course); Portsmouth University (2 courses); Sheffield Hallam University (2 courses); University of Gloucestershire (2 courses); University of Hertfordshire (1 course); University of the West of England (2 courses); University of the West of Scotland (1 course); Staffordshire University (8 courses); and City University London (3 courses).

 TIGA Accredited Courses